-GreenPower Customers may be entitled to use the GreenPower Customer logo if they have purchased or contracted to purchase sufficient levels of GreenPower, in accordance with the requirements, outlined in a separate document entitled "The GreenPower Customer Logo - Guidelines for Corporate Customers".
-This document also describes how and where the logos can be used, and is available from the Program Manager.
-GreenPower Providers can also provide this document to corporate GreenPower Customers.
+GreenPower Customers may be entitled to use the GreenPower logo if they have purchased or contracted to purchase sufficient levels of GreenPower as outlined in the GreenPower Logo Usage Guidelines 2006/2007.
+This document also describes how and where the logos can be used, and is available from the GreenPower website.

-GreenPower Providers must promote the use of the GreenPower Customer logo to all commercial GreenPower Customers purchasing or approached to purchase a GreenPower Product by providing them with information about their eligibility to use the GreenPower Customer logo.
-Information packs can be obtained from the GreenPower marketing manager upon request.
+GreenPower Providers must promote the use of the GreenPower logo to all commercial GreenPower Customers purchasing or approached to purchase a GreenPower Product by providing them with information about their eligibility to use the GreenPower logo.